Bandoit/bandoit/README.md

 You can contact me on Discord!
 My username is "bandoit", exactly how you spell it!

-See you around hopefully :D
+See you around hopefully! :D